ukparliament/weeknotes.data-search/2018/20/index.md

 * We should start to use Logic Apps for new things.

 * We're going to have to work with Technology colleagues to get past some of the current network configurations that make moving to a new model impossible.

+### Strolls

+Again, we saw very little in the way of strolling this week.
+Though Anya, Silver, [Ben](https://twitter.com/benwoodhams) and Michael did stroll to Soho to meet [Ganesh](http://twitter.com/gansenthi).
+There was more talk of SIs and registers.
+They called in at the [Toucan](https://www.tripadvisor.co.uk/Restaurant_Review-g186338-d720848-Reviews-Toucan-London_England.html) and tried to buy a round of [Poitín](https://en.wikipedia.org/wiki/Poit%C3%ADn).
+But the landlord couldn't sell them any.
+Because it is now illegal.
+Presumably under an SI or some such.
+Someone should really build a tracker.

 ### Things that caught our eye